ssricardo/openapi-board-backend/README.md

  * Spring Boot App
     * Spring JPA
  * Jax-RS and OpenAPI/Swagger

 **Database**:

  It uses standard SQL.
  It's ready to run/ be built with either H2 or MySQL.

 > Its model probably also fits well in a NoSQL DB.
-A SQL was chosen for being quicker to start with and it fits better JPA
+A SQL was chosen as it was quicker to start with and it fits better JPA

-## TODOs

-> Some ideas for future

-- ...